-The LP and HP shafts of the engine are not connected mechanically, however their speeds are thermodynamically coupled which imposes certain operational constraints specifically at engine low speed settings.
-For this reason, there will be a great interest in controllable power transfer between shafts to relatively decouple shaft speeds and improve engine performance.
+The LP and HP shafts of the engine are not connected mechanically, however their speeds are thermodynamically coupled which imposes certain operational constraints specifically at the engine low speed settings.
+For this reason, there will be a great interest in controllable power transfer between shafts to decouple shaft speeds relatively depending on the amount of power transfer.

-MEA can provide this possibility by the electrical machines connected to both LP and HP shafts.
-A well-known architecture for the MEA power system is the single dc bus architecture, widely elaborated in the literature [8-10] within which the machine outputs are connected to the dc bus through bidirectional convertors, as shown in Fig. 1.
-This provides the opportunity to circulate dynamically controllable power between shafts through the electrical machines.
+MEA can provide this possibility since electrical machines are connected to both LP and HP shafts through fixed speed ratio gearboxes.
+A well-known architecture for the MEA is the single dc bus architecture, widely elaborated in the literature [7]-[9], within which the machine outputs are connected to the dc bus through bidirectional convertors, shown in Fig. 1.
+This provides the opportunity to circulate dynamically controllable power between shafts through electrical machines by power electronics privilege.